-- Travelers going to any country experiencing a current epidemic
+- Travelers going to any country experiencing a current epidemic or localized outbreak.

-- HCWs traveling to any of the above countries at any time of year for health care work or research
+- HCWs traveling to any of the above countries at any time of year for health care work or research.

-- Expatriates and long-stay child travelers in countries where meningococcal vaccine is given routinely to children and infants
+- Expatriates and long-stay child travelers in countries where meningococcal vaccine is given routinely to children and infants.

-- Persons aged 11-18 years who have not previously received quadrivalent vaccine
+- Persons aged 11-18 years who have not previously received quadrivalent vaccine.

 Vaccination with quadrivalent meningococcal vaccine is required for:

-Quadrivalent vaccines (Menveo or Menactra) are given as follows:
+Quadrivalent vaccines are given as follows:

-Meningococcal B vaccines (Bexsero or Trumenba) for at-risk persons 10 years and older are given as follows:
+MenB vaccines (Bexsero or Trumenba) are given as follows:

 - Bexsero: 2 doses, given 1 month apart

-- Trumenba: 2 doses, given at 0 and 6 months or 3 doses at 0, 1-2, and 6 months
+- Trumenba: 3 doses; 1 each at 0, 1-2, and 6 months

 - No booster dose is indicated.